Faces That Produce Oil

 A moisturizer increases water content in the skin and prevents further moisture loss when infused with natural humectants.
 These will attract moisture from the air keeping skin moist and supple throughout the day.
 Moisturizers also smooth skin and will actually aid with skin cell turnover, especially those that have natural fruit acids.
 Pore clogging sebum is the enemy and is thicker, attracts dirt and debris, allowing skin cells to become occlusive causing the endless battle with acne.
 Also sebum is the food source for acne bacteria, so keeping it to a minimal amount is a good thing.

 By slowing evaporation of moisture on the face, sebum producing cells shut down.
 Also, when using certain types of organic oils which mimic our own sebum, your skin will produce less and less until such time as you can enjoy an entire day without the oil slick.
 Or at the very least reduce the over production of oil.
 To clarify, oily skin is not hydration but a reaction to a lack of it.
-Also, if you are using acne products which tend to exacerbate this condition by drying the skin, causing flakiness and tightness, then the endless cycle of cleansing and treating never ends the fight of oil production and everything else is a band-aid.
+Plus, if you are using acne products which tend to exacerbate this condition by drying the skin, causing flakiness and tightness, then the endless cycle of cleansing and treating never ends the fight of oil production and everything else is a band-aid.

 Believe it or not, women that complain of having oily skin may also notice their skin feels tight and uncomfortable.
 Now you would think with oily skin it would feel more lubricated, but again, oil is not moisture and oily skin does not make skin smooth and supple.
-If you have oily skin you may also be sensitive, irritated, and experience stinging conditions when using some skincare products.
+If you have oily skin you may also be sensitive, have irritation, and experience stinging conditions when using some skincare products.
 Though it is rare, sensitivities do occur with your skin type.